-All elementary education majors must successfully complete the University and Department of Teacher Education requirements and pass the Foundations of Reading, Multi-subject and Math assessments as required for the North Carolina Teaching License.
-All other content area education majors must pass Praxis II for their content area in the Principles of Learning PLT order to be recommended for a teaching license.
+All elementary education majors must successfully complete the University and Department of Teacher Education requirements and pass the Pearson Foundations of Reading, Praxis Math assessments as required for the North Carolina Teaching License.
+All other content area education majors must pass Praxis II for their content area to be recommended for a teaching license.
 In the fall 2019 passing edTPA became a requirement for program completion.

-Students may not take the Professional Studies or 400 level courses until they have been admitted to the Teacher Education Program of Chowan University.
+Students may not take 400 level Methods courses until they have been admitted to the Teacher Education Program of Chowan University.
 (See Admission Requirements, Section VI, A).
-Candidates must be fully admitted to the Teacher Education Program one full semester before being allowed to enter student teaching.
+Candidates must be fully admitted to the Teacher Education Program one full semester before being allowed to enter student teaching/clinical experience.